Saint Manchan's Shrine

 Publication available for purchase online

-A masterpiece of medieval art, St Manchan’s Shrine stands as the largest surviving reliquary in Ireland, and a stunning example of early Irish monastic metalwork.
-This exceptional artifact blends Irish, late Viking/Urnes, and Romanesque Christian art styles, making it a unique study in archaeology, art history, and metalsmithing.
+St Manchan’s Shrine is the largest surviving reliquary in Ireland and one of the most breathtaking treasures of early Irish monastic metalwork.
+Blending Irish, late Viking/Urnes, and Romanesque Christian styles, it stands as a remarkable testament to the cultural crosscurrents of medieval Europe.

-High-resolution photography, including full and double-page image spreads
+Striking high-resolution photographs, including full-page and double-page spreads

-Antiquarian illustrations and descriptive close-ups of the shrine’s intricate metalwork
+Rare antiquarian illustrations alongside detailed close-ups of intricate metalwork

 Saint Manchan and the monastic site of Lemanaghan

-Combining visual storytelling with academic insight, this book is essential for anyone interested in Irish medieval art, Viking influence in Ireland, or religious artifacts.
+Combining rich imagery with expert scholarship, this book is an essential companion for anyone fascinated by Irish medieval art, Viking influence, or sacred treasures of the past.

 Saint Manchan's Shrine.
 Art and Devotion in Twelfth Century Ireland